 - Discover joyful exercise that does not feel burdensome

-- Arrive at your natural body size and learn to make peace it
+- Arrive at your natural body size and learn skills to manage body image challenges

 - Maintain or increase meaningful social interaction